MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-introduction.md

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

 This article is the first in the series of deployment articles that describe how to deploy Azure Local, version 23H2.
-This article applies to both single and multi-system deployments.
+This article applies to both single and multi-node deployments.
 The target audience for this article is IT administrators who are responsible for deploying Azure Local in their organization.

 ## About deployment methods